How to Stop Eating Sugar – 21 Tips to Finally Cut Sweets

 17. Sugar Substitutes When Cooking

 If you are preparing your food at home and are in a baking mood, consider swapping your white table sugar for something healthier.
 This does not mean a sugar substitute, but rather a substitute for the sugar you will use during cooking.
 One of the most common substitutes for sugar in cooking includes unsweetened applesauce.
-Many baking recipes are heavily sweetened and can tack on hundreds of calories without even trying, but the use of unsweetened applesauce will help to add flavor without adding the unhealthy calories.
-If this is a method, you want to try then consider unsweetened applesauce and make sure to read the food label before purchasing.
+Many baking recipes are heavily sweetened and can tack on hundreds of calories without even trying, but the use of unsweetened applesauce will help to add flavor without the unhealthy calories.

 18. Swap Out Sauces for Tomatoes

 Adding tomatoes to the recipe instead of red sauce can help to fight off additional sugar in your diet.
-Many store-bought sauces contain sugar sweeteners to enhance the flavor, but they typically are quite high in sugar content.
-For this reason, making a substitute from sauce to tomatoes can dramatically reduce the amount of sugar you eat at your meal, and it can save on the calories you consume.
+Many store-bought sauces contain sugar sweeteners to enhance the flavor, but they are typically high in sugar content.
+For this reason, making a substitute from sauce to tomatoes can dramatically reduce the amount of sugar you eat in your meal, and it can save on the calories you consume.
 If the sauce is something you need for a recipe, then you can make yours from scratch.
-Add your fresh tomatoes, seasonings, and fresh basil to make this a healthier recipe without sacrificing your health.
+Simply add your fresh tomatoes, seasonings and fresh basil to make this a healthier recipe without sacrificing your health.

-Setting goals is a major component in your motivation to quitting sugar altogether.
+Setting goals is a major component in learning how to stop eating sugar.
 When you first decide to cut sugar from your diet, it is important to set realistic goals to help you to achieve success.
-However, your goal of cutting out sugar should be more detailed than simply stating “stop eating sugar.”
+However, your goal of limiting sugar should be more detailed than simply stating “stop eating sugar.”
 Instead, consider making five or six smaller goals that can help you achieve a bigger goal, which is to quit sugar.
-The smaller goals should be personalized to your lifestyle and current diet, and if you have a particular weakness, this is a great place to combat that specific weakness.
+These smaller goals should be personalized to your lifestyle and current diet, and if you have a particular weakness, this is a great place to combat it.
 The idea is to make your goal setting as honest as possible so that you can win the battle.

 20. Be Aware of Milk and Milk Alternatives